Understanding Android Management with Intune | Android Enterprise

 • Dedicated Device (COSU)

-If you check the Google documentation for Android Enterprise, you will see there is one more scenario that Device Owner mode supports – Fully Managed with Work Profile (COPE); however, this is not supported in Intune yet.
+If you check the Google documentation for Android Enterprise, you will see that Device Owner mode supports one more scenario: Fully Managed with Work Profile (COPE); however, this is not supported in Intune yet.

-If you are still managing Android devices in your organization using the Legacy Device Admin method, it’s high time you start the migration to Android Enterprise.
+If you are still managing Android devices in your organization using the Legacy Device Admin method, it’s high time you start migrating to Android Enterprise.

 Below is a decision flowchart to help plan the mode of AE management required as per environment requirements.